 What is a CECT Scan and how it is different from a normal CT scan?

 CECT (contrast-enhanced computed tomography) is an imaging diagnostic method that helps your doctor to take a clearer and closer view of your internal organs and soft tissues in the body.

-CT (Computed Tomography) Scan is a procedure that measures the amount of energy absorbed by a tissue during a CT Scan procedure.
-A CT Scan machine is a doughnut-shaped circular machine that emits beams of radiation that pass through the patient’s affected body part.
-The machine also has an attached set of X-ray detectors or special cameras that capture detailed images while revolving around the patients lying in the tubular CT Scan machine.
-A normal CT Scan doesn’t involve any use of contrast agents during the process.
+CT (Computed Tomography) scan is a procedure that measures the amount of energy absorbed by tissue during a CT Scan procedure.
+A CT scan machine is a doughnut-shaped circular machine that emits beams of radiation passing through the patient’s affected body part.
+The machine also has an attached set of X-ray detectors or special cameras that capture detailed images while revolving around the patients lying in the tubular CT scan machine.
+A normal CT scan doesn’t involve any use of contrast agents during the process.

-CECT Whole Abdomen includes the imaging of whole abdominal cavity starting from the thoracic diaphragm to the pelvic groin.
-During the procedure, a small dosage of a contrast agent is injected or given orally that improves the visualization of organs in the reproductive system, intestinal system, digestive system, excretory system and all the other organs.
+CECT whole abdomen includes the imaging of the whole abdominal cavity starting from the thoracic diaphragm to the pelvic groin.
+During the procedure, a small dosage of a contrast agent is injected or given orally that improves the visualization of organs in the reproductive system, intestinal system, digestive system, excretory system, and all the other organs.
 A CECT scan also helps to track the blood supply to the organs.